Occupational Therapy in Schools (Guide + Directory)

 Parents or caregivers have the right to equal participation in this process.
 They are entitled to:

-• Involvement in all meetings regarding their child’s placement and services
+• Be involved in all meetings regarding their child’s placement and services.

 Now that we know the basic mandates that guide our practice, we can look at the specific role of OTs in helping individual students.

-• Improving ability to perform tasks for independent functioning if functions are impaired or lost
+• Improving the ability to perform tasks for independent functioning if functions are impaired or lost; and

 • Preventing, through early intervention, initial or further impairment or loss of function.